the footpath extends to behinfd the lighthouse

 lands end with the Julian Rocks in the back and a goat in the foreground

-Cape Byron is Australia's most eastern point.
+Cape Byron is Australia's most easterly point.
 It is close to Byron Bay

 , a popular beachside town in New South Wales.

 Aboriginal name is Cavvanbah, meaning meeting place.

 In the 19th century cedar logging and gold mining became important for the region.